DoubleAgents: Human-Agent Alignment in a Socially Embedded Workflow: User Study Procedures and Data Analysis

 \subsubsection{Day 1, Preparation and Setup (30min)}

-Participants first provided informed consent and completed a short AI perception survey assessing their perceptions and experiences with AI automation tools, human coordination tasks, and demographics.
+Participants first provided informed consent and completed an AI comfortableness survey assessing their perceptions and expectations with AI automation tools, human coordination tasks, and demographics.
 They also edited a few seeded templated seminars organizing emails according to their tone to feed the system their writing style.
 They were then introduced to the DoubleAgents interface and task.
-One researcher gave a brief walkthrough using a visual diagram and demonstration, covering the system’s core components, including the planning-execution orchestrator agent loo, respondent agent simulation, policy and context modules, visualization, and the flag mechanism.
+One researcher gave a brief walkthrough using a visual diagram and demonstration, covering the system’s core components, including the planning-execution coordination agent loop, respondent agent simulation, policy and context modules, visualization, and the flag mechanism.